devrajashwin/No-more-fighting-with-ads-in-YouTube-/README.md

 - YouTube Origin, however, simply plays videos based on the available UI resolution.
 I have attempted to force the viewport to support 4K playback, but my code is not reliable in many cases.
 Therefore, I decided to stick to the native UI viewport for easier maintenance.
 In the future, when 100% of streaming devices support 4K UI, this issue will resolve itself, so I won’t spend time on it.

 Currently, only a few streaming devices support a real 4K UI, and most of these use Realtek chipsets (e.g., RTD1315C, RTD1325) with Mali-G57 capable of handling 4K UI.
-YouTube Origin supported 4K@30fps on these devices with Realtek.
+YouTube Origin supports 4K@30fps on these Realtek-based devices.

 ## Installation